www.rockingscots.co.uk

 Band on a British tour around

-replaced by a singer who didn't fit in - and this bloke's vocal performance on "Castanettes"
+replaced by a singer who he thought didn't fit in - and this bloke's vocal performance on "Castanettes"

 is one of Dave's few unhappy memories of the group.